 With our focus on out-of-state activities of our institutions, we, more often than not, interact with our students online and with technology enhanced tools.
 Compliance with laws that ensure that all students have access to educational materials, is required.
 Learn more from the WCET Accessibility Issue Page to properly support students with learning materials, so that they may be successful in their academic endeavors.

 Accreditation agencies serve an important role in the Higher Education Triad.
 Their role is to ensure that programs and institutions of higher education meet acceptable levels of quality in teaching and learning and also promote continuous improvement in those areas.
 The Higher Education Act (HEA) directs that the accreditors are responsible to maintain standards of practice on the quality of education.
 The institutions of higher education are required to meet these standards to be accredited in order to provide federal financial aid to students.
 Federal regulations direct the implementation of the HEA for purposes of Title IV compliance.
 New regulations with an impact on accreditation were released on November 1, 2019 to be effective on July 1, 2020.
 See WCET Frontiers for articles related to accreditation.

 Cybersecurity & Data Protection

 Innovative technological advances, cutting edge research, intellectual property, and personal data are inherent to higher education.
 Our institutions are able to serve students at a distance and in a dynamic manner.
 However, best practices for data protection must be observed by the entire academic community, from students to leadership, to safeguard the institution from exposure to a data breach or infrastructure breakdown affecting services.
-Read more on the WCET Data Protection and Privacy Issue Page to learn how to help protect your institution.
+Read more on the WCET Cybersecurity & Data Protection Issue Page to learn how to help protect your institution.

 U.S. Department of Education FSA Cybersecurity Compliance - Compliance Requirements & Resources